technical-notes

 • Active learning loops.
 The CLI review is the loop.
 We’re not training a classifier on your decisions.

 • Cross-channel resolution.
-Single channel for now; the moment we ingest a second channel, the “is this the same Anjila across two shows?” problem gets a sequel post.
+Single channel for now; the moment we ingest a second channel, “is this the same Anjila across two shows?” gets a sequel post.

 What’s next